IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-instructions.md

 <summary>Summary</summary>

-In this demo we saw how to ingest data manually into IBM Concert.
+In this demo, we saw how to ingest data manually into IBM Concert.
 We learned about the five types of SBOMs and the CVE scan format that can be uploaded to Concert for visualization in the UI.<br>/<br/>

-Click <a href="https://ibm.github.io/platinum-demos/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/prerequisites" target="_blank" rel="noreferrer">here</a> to continue to **Part 2 - Using a pipeline to automate data ingestion into IBM Concert**.
+Click <a href="https://ibm.github.io/platinum-demos/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/pre-requisites" target="_blank" rel="noreferrer">here</a> to continue to **Part 2 - Using a pipeline to automate data ingestion into IBM Concert**.

 **[Go to top](#top)**